Teragron/human-voice-identification/README.md

 You can visit [this page](https://www.macmillandictionary.com/dictionary/british/voice-recognition) for the dictionary definition.

+The terms identification and recognition are highly confused.
+In this repositories context, we will be trying to predict the owner of a given voice.

 ## Installation
 I would recommend to download this repository for better workspace in command-line.